OboDerf/CM1101-Group-/README.md

 # CM1101-Group-

 # Tasks to do
-- Kai and Jack will finish Patient's room
+- Kai and Jack will finish <b>Patient's</b>room
-- Conor will do Pharmacy in text -> and attempt to code it
+- Conor will do <b>Pharmacy</b> in text -> and attempt to code it
-- Sohaib will do in X-ray in text
+- Sohaib will do in <b>X-ray<b/> in text
+- Leo will need to do <b>Dr. Lounge</b>
+- Njabulo will need to do <b>Exam room</b>
-- Leo, Njabulo, Kkolis will need to do a room
+- Kkolis will need to do <b>Surgery</b> in text

+Please work on the rooms, you don't have to code anything yet, just make the rooms in text first.
+Use the example below as a guide for help

+# An exmaple of a room in text format by Jack for the Patient's room-
+-

 # Github Help